BU: 2024 Requirements, Scores & GPAs | CampusReel

 |Acceptance Rate

-Boston University (BU) requires that you either take the SAT or ACT.
-See the table below for how Boston University (BU)’s accepted students have performed on both tests.
+Boston University Questrom School of Business requires that you either take the SAT or ACT.
+See the table below for how Boston University Questrom School of Business’s accepted students have performed on both tests.
 You may be wondering how many test scores should you submit.
 Generally, don’t freak out about taking the test too often.
 Industry consensus is that you can submit up to 6 tests as a reasonable limit.

-Boston University (BU)’s average SAT score is 1320 - this is the sum of the math and reading portions of the SAT (the 1600 scale).
+Boston University Questrom School of Business’s average SAT score is - - this is the sum of the math and reading portions of the SAT (the 1600 scale).
 Check out the below table for a deeper look into how students performed - it’s also very interesting to look at the average test score over time.
-The trend over time helps give insight into whether Boston University (BU) is getting more or less competitive.
+The trend over time helps give insight into whether Boston University Questrom School of Business is getting more or less competitive.

 |25th Percentile